andydandy74/ClockworkForDynamo/README.md

 Since Dynamo's package manager currently does not (yet) have an update notification infrastructure in place, you may want to follow me on [twitter](https://twitter.com/a_dieckmann) for update notifications.

+#Version history

+At least for a while, I will maintain two versions of this package (one for Dynamo 0.6.3 and one for the current official version of Dynamo 0.7).
+The 0.6.3 branch will, however, only receive bug fixes and I will at some point abandon it altogether.
+Current versions are:

+- Clockwork for Dynamo 0.6.3 - v0.63.3
+- Clockwork for Dynamo 0.7.x - v0.73.1

+Previous versions did not contain all of my publicly available nodes, so these two versions represent the first *complete* edition of Clockwork.

 #State of migration#

-At least for a while, I will maintain two versions of this package (one for Dynamo 0.6.3 and one for Dynamo 0.7).
-At some point, however, I will abandon the 0.6.3 branch.
-Migrating from 0.6.3, I also recategorized and renamed most of the nodes.
+Migrating from 0.6.3, I recategorized and renamed most of the nodes.
 These changes are documented in an [excel sheet](NodeList.xls) that contains a list of all nodes within the package.
 This list is colour-coded in order to reflect the state of each node:
 - ```GREEN```: Works in 0.7
 - ```YELLOW```: Still buggy in 0.7 / needs review / not yet migrated
 - ```RED```: Deprecated in 0.7